LucaPaganin/collectify/README.md

 ---

+## TL;DR

+If you just want to get started quickly, you can use the Docker Compose setup.
+This will start the frontend and backend containers, and you can access the application at `http://localhost:80`.
+The steps are
+- create .env file in the repo folder copying .env.example
+- run `docker-compose up -d --build`
+- after the command finishes, open http://localhost:80 in your browser
+- login with username `admin` and password `password`

 ## Quick Start with Docker

 The recommended way to run Collectify is via Docker.
 This isolates dependencies and makes setup easy.